World War II European Air Campaign--The Luftwaffe (1935-45)

 Decession Makers

 Hitler was intensely interested in military matters, but at the time the Luftwaffe was founded was still willing to accept the advise of military professionals on weaponery and tactics.
-He knew nothing about planes and thus did not interfere with Luftwaffe planners.
-The most influential individuals in the Luftwaffe were Götong, Udet, and Jeschonnek.
-All three had been courageous fighter pilots in World war I. None iof these had stayed with aviation after the War, unlike the American and British commanders who would wage the air war.
+He knew nothing about planes and thus did not interfere with Luftwaffe planners until well after the War began.
+The most influential individuals in the Luftwaffe were Görong, Udet, and Jeschonnek.
+All three had been courageous fighter pilots in World War I. None of these had stayed with aviation after the War, unlike the American and British commanders who would wage the air war.
 The Luftwaffe decession makers were thus men who were largely out of touch with both technical matters and theoretical discussions of air power.
-The Air Ministry had seven departments, four were staffed with individuals with no background in aviation.
-The Luftwaffe was staffed with many Wehrmacht officers.
-It is thus not surprising that it developed as a tactical force.
+Udet was no just The Air Ministry had seven departments, four were staffed with individuals with no background in aviation.
+And because the Luftwaffe was not created until the NAZIs seized power, it had to look to the Armny to staff the officer corps.
+Tt is thus not surprising that it developed as a tactical force.
+There was interest in strategic bombing, but Germany did not vhave the industrial base to build both a tactical and strategic force.

 Force Structure